Ik spreek geen Nederlands

 * For some unspecified amount of "randomly".

-** In reality it is highly likely that Google uses a more advanced and equally useless automated probabilistic solution to this problem.
+** In reality it is highly likely that Google uses a more advanced and equally unhelpful automated probabilistic solution to this problem.
 Some people would call this "Artificial Intelligence" but there was nothing intelligent about serving me those languages.

 2019-09-21